Scoubidou: Square stitch

 Single square stitch light and dark blue.
 This particular example starts in box, switches to barrel, and then returns to box.

 Also known as a box stitch, the square stitch is the most common knot used in making keychains.
 It uses two strands of gimp.
 The square stitch is made by taking the end and crossing opposite ends, then taking one of the other ends and going over the first string and going under the second string.
 To finish, the last end is woven over the first strand and under the second strand.

 More complex stitches can be made by using more strands and incorporating them adjacent to one another while sharing the same cross strand.
 Thus, one can have double, triple, quadruple and more, with the number of boxes being n-1, with n being the number of strands used (because one of the strands is used as the cross stitch).
-An endless variety of stitching can be made in this way, incorporating multiple rows, adding rows in the middle of the stitch, forming windows, switching to barrel, etc. Strands can also be added in perpendicular formation.
+An endless variety of stitches can be made in this way, incorporating multiple rows, adding rows in the middle of the stitch, forming windows, switching to barrel, etc. Strands can also be added in perpendicular formation.